QR codes have come a long way since they were developed for tracking individual components in car factories in the early 1990s.

 To encourage customers to leave reviews, you need to make the process as easy as possible.
 In such a scenario, you can keep QR codes for reviews at places such as checkout stores, receptions, or even on invoices or receipts, where you can gently nudge the customer to quickly scan the code and leave a review for your business.

 These QR codes can easily link to review platforms like Yelp, Google, and other sites or social profiles.

 #5 Use QR codes to improve the customer experience

-Almost 89% of businesses compete primarily based on customer experience.
+Over 50% of customers will switch to a competitor after a single unsatisfactory customer experience.
 With products getting too similar, improving your customer experience can become a key differentiating factor that attracts and retains customers.

 You can improve the customer experience at many touchpoints by implementing QR codes.
 For example, a customer could quickly scan the QR code on the product to place an order once they have used the product.